American Business Lending business loans review

 ABL might ask you for additional documentation depending on your business type and how you intend to use your business loan.

 I got a business loan from ABL.
 Now what?

 Now it’s time to start paying back your loan.
 Ask your loan packager and closer if it’s possible to set up autopay with your business’s checking account to avoid accidentally missing payments.

 To save on needless interest, consider paying off your loan early if your loan term is less than 15 years.
 But keep in mind that ABL can charge a penalty on prepayments that represent more than 25% of the principal balance.

 ABL business loans are designed to help startups and small businesses grow by buying real estate and purchasing other companies.
 Small businesses looking for financing for other projects or for a loan of less than $300,000 should look elsewhere.

-But even if you do qualify for this loan, it’s a good idea to compare your options to make sure it’s the best fit for your business’s needs.
+But even if you do qualify for this loan, compare your options to make sure it’s the best fit for your business’s needs.

 Frequently asked questions